-PHTO 358 - PHOTOGRAPHIC ASSIGNMENTS (1-2; 3)
+PHTO 358 - PHOTOGRAPHIC ASSIGNMENTS (1-4; 8)

-Individualized digital or traditional assignments, chosen in consultation with a graphics professor.
-Emphasis on work for commercial client, publication or public presentation.
+Individualized digital photography assignments, chosen in consultation with a graphics professor.
+Emphasis on work for commercial client, humanitarian efforts, travel destinations and capturing the essence of the place, publication or public presentation.
 Prerequisite: PHTO 156.